parttimenerd/jfreventcollector/README.md

 ## Publishing of the website

-The website is built using the [website generator](./website) and is update on every push to the `main` branch via GitHub Actions.
+The website is built using the [website generator](./website) and is updated on every push to the `main` branch via GitHub Actions.
-It also update every night via a scheduled GitHub Action.
+It is also refreshed every night via a scheduled GitHub Action.

 ## Support, Feedback, Contributing